 Double up lip balms to tame brows

 Lip balms tend to be neglected in the corners of our handbags.
 We buy new ones and somehow the old ones pop out of nowhere.
 Other than creating new lip tints with it, you can also use them to tame unruly brows, while you are waiting for your next threading session.

 While spring cleaning, it is always good to also take stock of the products that are seldom used but are in good condition.
 Pass them down to your friends and family so they can find their way to a good home.
 Don’t forget to sanitise them with rubbing alcohol before you pass them on!

-There are efforts now looking into recycling makeup and beauty products and there are brands working with various organizations to ensure their products are being recycled.
-Team up with your friends and family and start a makeup recycling campaign.
+Team up with your friends and family, and start gathering all the products that can be recycled to earn the incentives.
 If you have exhausted these hacks, then recycling will be a good option before binning everything away.